naomis-archive/esportsAgentDocs/docs/esports-queue-bot/get-started.md

 eq!init rl steam nhcarrigan 2000
 ```

-Note that once you've set your initial ranking you will not be able to change it.
+> [!NOTE]
+> All stat updates require Admin verification.
 Please ensure the stat you provide matches your stat on the game's [approved tracker](/esports-queue-bot/supported-games.md).
 Our admin team will verify this as needed.

+If you need to update your stats, you would perform the same command.

 ## For Captains

-> [!NOTE]
+> [!WARNING]
 > Ensure that all of your players have initialised their stats for your desired game, as documented above. **This includes you as the captain!**

 These steps will walk you through setting up your team, adding players, and joining the queue.